 PhD Position - information-age microscopy / wavefront shaping

-Within the Biomedical Photonic Imaging research group of MIRA – the Institute for Biomedical Engineering and Technical Medicine we have a PhD position in the research area of complex wavefront shaping and deep-tissue microscopy.
+Within the Biomedical Photonic Imaging research group of MIRA – the Institute for Biomedical Engineering and Technical Medicine we have a PhD position in the research area of complex wavefront shaping and computational imaging.

 Complex wavefront shaping is a young and rapidly expanding research field.
 One of its aims is to obtain sharp images of objects hidden deep inside opaque scattering media.
 This exciting field combines aspects of scattering theory, computational imaging, adaptive optics and holography.